Frequently Asked Questions

 Q: Is the GRE required?

-Q: Is there a minimum GPA, GRE, or TOEFL score?
+Q: Is there a minimum GPA or GRE needed to apply?

 Q: Who should I ask to write me a recommendation letter?
 Do they all need to be from academic sources?